-It is extremely important to show the audience what you do, share videos and photos from events, and showcase success stories and results of your campaigns.
+It is extremely important to show the audience what you do, share videos and photos from events, and showcase the success stories and results of your campaigns.
 38% of NGOs regularly publish an article on their website blog.

 As people may come from different parts of the world and different time zones, make your service available 24/7 by adding a chatbot to your website that will be able to answer all routine questions and provide help with payments.

-8. Provide Fundraising Opportunity
+9. Provide Fundraising Opportunity

 Give your donors an option to start a campaign of their own to contribute to the common goal.
 We can help you to create your own custom platform like one of our client’s websites, SmartGiving, that allows for fundraising quickly and effectively:

-Reward your donors with tax reliefs by adding special features to your website.
+Reward your donors with tax relief by adding special features to your website.
 For example, you can add an option to reclaim an additional 25% on account of the Gift Aid program available for UK taxpayers, or the equivalent based on your country’s legislation.

-1. Content management
+1. Content Management

-If you have a blog, news or other information section, a CMS is an indispensable tool by means of which you and your Admins will be able to manage all content on the website.
+If you have a blog, news, or other information section, a CMS is an indispensable tool by means of which you and your Admins will be able to manage all content on the website.

-2. Managing donor relationships
+2. Managing Donor Relationships

 3. Event Management

-If you arrange different kinds of fundraising activities (conferences, marathons, camps, etc.), you need to have a software for dealing with event calendars and ticketing.
+If you arrange different kinds of fundraising activities (conferences, marathons, camps, etc.), you need to have software for dealing with event calendars and ticketing.

-4. Accurate accounting
+4. Accurate Accounting

 Any NPO should always be ready to provide proof of their activities on each penny spent.
 Being open and transparent with your donors will pay back and strengthen your reputation and the future of the organization.
 The best way to do your accounting is to automate it with special software that will calculate your finances, including donations from different sources, taxes, and all expenditures.

-5. Analyzing your efforts
+5. Analyzing Your Efforts

 “You can’t manage what you don’t measure.” - Peter Drucker, management guru